mihirchronicles/themihirchronicles.github.io/src/content/bookshelf/how-to-win-friends-and-influence-people.md

 - First, arouse in the other peerson an eager want.
 He who can do this has the whole world with him.
 He who cannot walks a lonely way. — Professor Overstreet
 - It is the individual who is not interested in his fellow men who has the greatest difficulties in life and provides the greatest injury to others.
 It is from among such individuals that all human failures spring. — Alfred Adler
 - Happiness doesn't depend on outward conditions.
 It depends on inner conditions.
+- People who talk only of themselves think only of themselves.
+- To be interesting, be interested.